nwg-piotr/nwg-shell/README.md

 ### [nwg-bar](https://github.com/nwg-piotr/nwg-bar) (Go, beta)

-nwg-bar is a Golang replacement to the `nwgbar` command (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)), with some improvements.
+nwg-bar is a golang replacement to the `nwgbar` command (a part of [nwg-launchers](https://github.com/nwg-piotr/nwg-launchers)), with some improvements.
 Aimed at sway, works with wlroots-based compositors only.
 The `nwg-bar` command creates a button bar on the basis of a JSON template placed in the
 `~/.config/nwg-bar` folder.
 By default the command displays a horizontal bar in the center of the screen.
 Use command line arguments to change the placement.